ABennettLab/protocol-website/content/docs/9_library_QC/_index.md

 ##### Loading the HS chip

+Take the reagent box from the fridge (4°C) and leave it at room temperature for about 30 minutes.

 For accurate instruction on how to load the chip, please consult the {{% staticref "files/ABA_HS_quickguide.pdf" "newtab" %}}last page of the quick guide{{% /staticref %}}, pp- 14-16 of the {{% staticref "files/ABA_HS_full.pdf" "newtab" %}}full guide{{% /staticref %}}, and watch the video below.

 ##### Running the machine